En-Query/EncryptedQuery/doc/Running-README.md

 The dataType, and the position in the data source.
 The position is used for data formats that do not support access fields by name, for example CSV files, etc.

-Note: The position starts at position 0.
+** Note: The position starts at position 0.
-Note: If the data source is a JDBC query, then the position element in the data schema must match the position in the select query. i.e the above data schema references a JDBC data source with the following query:
+** Note: If the data source is a JDBC query, then the position element in the data schema must match the position in the select query. i.e the above data schema references a JDBC data source with the following query:

-	.jdbc.query\=SELECT id, companyname, tickersymbol, articledate, articleURL, subject FROM businessarticles
+	.jdbc.query=SELECT id, companyname, tickersymbol, articledate, articleURL, subject FROM businessarticles

 After you create a data schema for the data source, place it in the data schema inbox directory in the Responder server: `/opt/enquery/dataschemas/inbox/`